Accenture/tldr/README.md

 Please note that at the moment the AMI image name for the Ubuntu 15.10 image is hardcoded as ami-fe001292.
 This needs to be changed to be more easily configurable.

-Additinoally, teh following environment variables can be used to override some of the default values used for EC2 instances:
+Additionally, teh following environment variables can be used to override some of the default values used for EC2 instances:

 ```
 AWS_INSTANCE_TYPE=t2.micro